 As I mentioned in part one of this series, 2020 included both important and progressive responses to COVID-19 and corporate handouts.
 Read more about those bailouts and other fossil fuel corporate lobbying in the midst of the pandemic.

 Corporate subsidies continue to be on the menu for government spending in 2021.
-The majority of "green infrastructure" funding promises are tied to the Canada Infrastructure Bank, which only grants money to Public Private Partnerships (P3s).
-These P3s are wildly understood to be more expensive to build and operate than publicly owned infrastructure, tend to deliver lower-quality services to the public and are subject to less scrutiny and accountability than a publicly managed project.
+The majority of “green infrastructure” funding promises are tied to the Canada Infrastructure Bank, which only grants money to Public Private Partnerships (P3s).
+These P3s are widely understood to be more expensive to build and operate than publicly owned infrastructure, tend to deliver lower-quality services to the public and are subject to less scrutiny and accountability than a publicly managed project.
 For example, P3 water utilities or roads tend to increase user costs and often deliver lower-quality services.
 Read more about P3s.

 In 2021, our movements must be on the lookout for private subsidies and P3 agreements dressed up and presented as public investment.